 Lower School Curriculum

-Our curriculum emphasizes language arts (reading, writing, phonics, and spelling), math, science, social studies, and the arts.
+Our curriculum emphasizes language arts (reading, writing, listening & speaking), math, science, social studies, and the arts.
 Our teachers help students build on daily success by fostering resiliency and self-determination.
-Although the state’s Common Core Standards guide what we teach, how we teach is determined by the individualized needs of our students.
-Data gleaned from a variety of assessments is used to differentiate our instruction and offer learning experiences that are tailored to each student’s unique needs.
+The state’s Common Core Standards guide what we teach through the High Quality Curriculum Materials that we have adopted.
+Teachers tailor instruction to meet the needs of needs of our students.
+Data gleaned from assessments, student work, and teacher observations is used to inform instruction and help students reach grade level benchmarks.

 Literacy/Language Arts